Waggle Dance Review: A Good Introduction To Worker Placement Games

 Nectar Card Competition

 Our rules also say nothing about putting blockers on the nectar cards.
-This means, that with two people, there is no competition for nectar and because it doesn’t matter what color nectar you collect, it’s very easy to gather what you need.
+This means, with two people, there is no competition for nectar.
+Because it doesn’t matter what color nectar you collect, it’s very easy to gather what you need.
 As a result, competition is lacking and it renders the trade action card virtually useless, too.
 A workaround is to roll four more neutral dice and place them on the respective nectar cards at the beginning of each round.

 I’ve read other reviews of the game that mention this rule being in place, so it may have been added to later prints.
 If not, it’s worth adding as a table rule.